jasonh-ynab/course-dbt/Projects/README-wk2-Project-JLH.md

 #### Question
 Did you find any “bad” data as you added and ran tests on your models?
 How did you go about either cleaning the data in the dbt model or adjusting your assumptions/tests?
 #### Answer
 I did not find any bad data...
+Frankly, I kept my tests simple because I spent many hours stuck on the ```fct_page_views``` work -- I could not get unstuck until I saw Oleg's walk through.

 #### Task
 Apply these changes to your github repo